franktpmvu/NeighborTrack/README.md

 # NeighborTrack
-the implement of NeighborTrack: Improving Single Object Tracking by Bipartite Matching with Neighbor Tracklets
+The implement of NeighborTrack: Improving Single Object Tracking by Bipartite Matching with Neighbor Tracklets

 Single Object Tracking post processing method by using cycle consistency and neighbor(python version)